 Moses Statue is a fully Renaissance work.
-Which also shows some of the characteristics of the strength with which Michelangelo used to endow his figures.
+This also shows some strength characteristics that Michelangelo used to endow his figures.

-The frowning look and the tension of the bulging veined muscles, all anticipating a dramatic explosion.
+The frowning look and the tension of the bulging veined muscles all anticipate a dramatic explosion.

 Why does the statue of Moses have horns?